yeapAi/purge-docker-registry-action/README.md

 # purge-docker-registry-action

-Github action to remove Yeap old docker image.
+Github action to remove Yeap outdated docker image.

 - Deletion is based on `keepDays` parameter.
-Version upgraded or created during the conservation period will not be deleted
+Version upgraded or created during the conservation period will not be deleted.
-- This action doesn't remove image with a tag starting with a production version ( vX.Y.Z )
+- This action doesn't remove image with a tag starting with a production version ( vX.Y.Z or vX.Y.Z.A or vX.Y.Z.A-hotfix )
 - This action doesn't remove the last version outside of the conservation period for every environnement

 ## local test with act